JoshuaCarter/Vanguard-40k/core-rules.md

 Don't apply the Big Unit Rule to core rules, or to rules that are simply less impactful due to only affecting a single-model unit rather than a multi-model unit.

 > See the *Morale Phase* rules for an example of this rule being applied.
+You should discuss this with your opponent until you both agree on a solution.